h23110128/Code_Meets_Art_23110128/README.md

 This is my submission for the Code Meets Art competition held by the Coding Club of IITGN.

-The Image is a Low-Poly Art version of the Lal Minar with the Northern Lights in the background and fractal snowflakes falling.
+The Image is a Low-Poly Art version of the Lal Minar with the Northern Lights in the background.

-I used OpenCV to change the background to the Northern Lights, converted the image to Low-Poly Art, and added the fractal snow.
+I used OpenCV to change the background to the Northern Lights and converted the image to Low-Poly Art.

 This image represents one of my favorite places on campus and my wish to see the northern lights and snowflakes on campus.
 It would be a breathtaking view.
 On a deeper note, it also represents miracles that might change your perspective, and we should see things differently.
 This is a place where miracles happen.